meltamagodan/Magic-Text/README.md

 Ready to make your text disappear from the watchful eyes of AI detectors and teachers?
 Follow these simple steps:

-(Windows defender may catch it as virus, its false postive, you can test it on VM)
 1. Clone this repository to your local machine.
 2. Run the Magic Text application.
 3. Paste your text into the input field.